 Check the gold price today in your city

-Bhubaneswar: The gold price has decreased in smart city Bhubaneswar on September 24.
-The cost of 22 carat gold has decreased by Rs 250 per 10 gram while 24 Carat gold rate has also decreased by Rs 240 per 10 gram as compared to Thursday.
+Bhubaneswar: The gold price has decreased for 2nd consecutive day in smart city Bhubaneswar on September 25.
+The cost of 22 carat gold fell by Rs 280 per 10 gram while 24 Carat gold rate fell by Rs 300 per 10 gram as compared to Friday.

-On the other hand, the silver price has decreased by Rs 300 for 1kg in Bhubaneswar.
+On the other hand, the silver price has remained unchanged in Bhubaneswar.
 Silver is priced at Rs 60,600 in Bhubaneswar today.

 The gold rates at various important cities in India are as follows: